rust-lang/rfcs/text/2089-implied-bounds.md

 // `Self: Foo` holds if `WF(Self: Bar)`
 // `WF(Self: Foo)` holds if `WF(Self: Bar)`
 ```
-Now suppose we are asking wether `u8: Foo` holds.
+Now suppose we are asking whether `u8: Foo` holds.
 The following branch exists in the proof tree:
 `u8: Foo` holds if `WF(u8: Bar)` holds if `u8: Foo` holds.

 I *think* rustc would have the right behavior currently: just dismiss this branch since it only leads to the tautological rule `(u8: Foo) if (u8: Foo)`.